twyzle/multi-channel-apps/README.md

     Go to the Tasks folder and find the error file.
 Open and paste JSON content on Program page.

-5. Create intro task.
+5. Create greeting task.

-    Go to the Tasks folder and find the intro file.
+    Go to the Tasks folder and find the greeting file.
 Open and paste JSON content on Program page.
 Navigate to Train page and add sample from  file

 6. Create location task.